 Gentle Christ, we thank for your great love,

-for which you suffered the injustice of the cross.
+for which you suffered the torture of the cross.

-In your presence may they find hope and consolation,
+In your presence may all who suffer find hope and courage

 and come to know the true promise of resurrection.